India and Pakistan trade fire and accusations as fears of a wider military confrontation rise

 Flights remained suspended at over two dozen airports across northern and western regions in India, according to travel advisories by multiple airlines.
 Pakistan resumed flights nationwide after a suspension at four airports, according to the Civil Aviation Authority.

-Ahmed reported from Islamabad; Saaliq reported from New Delhi.
-Associated Press writers Aijaz Hussein in Srinagar, India, Rajesh Roy in New Delhi, and Ishfaq Hussain and Roshan Mughal in Muzaffarabad, Pakistan, contributed to this report.
+Ahmed reported from Islamabad; Saaliq reported from New Delhi and Hussain reported from Srinagar, India.
+Associated Press writers Rajesh Roy in New Delhi, and Ishfaq Hussain and Roshan Mughal in Muzaffarabad, Pakistan, contributed to this report.

 Credit: AP